 Chickweed (Stellaria media) is a sprawling, delicious highly nutritious plant common in yards and gardens across the United States as well as in Europe, Asia, and other parts of the world.
 There are some related, edible species as well with between 90 and 120 species in the genus Stellaria.

 Leaves: Round, opposite leaves that smooth (mouse eared chickweed looks similar, but is fuzzy).
-The stalks are hairy.

 Height: Five to 50 cm tall, usually sprawling out on the grown like a mat.

 Habitat: Chickweed is a common lawn and garden weed, can grow in waste soils, and forests.
 It also grows in Europe.

 Chickweed is often considered a weed by gardeners, but this nutritional powerhouse only becomes more nutrient-dense when mowed.
 So, cut it back and then in a couple of weeds, harvest the new growth for a salad, smoothie, or pesto.

 Chickweed grows mostly in the cold season of the year, starting in early fall and dying back mid-summer, depending on your particular geographical area.
 In the winter, you can go out and clip bowls full of clean, fresh greens very quickly if you let this plant grow in your yard.

 It’s healthiest raw, but you can add it to soups and stews or cook it down as a cooked green.